 If you have a disease like Marfan syndrome, Loeys-Dietz syndrome, or vascular Ehlers-Danlos syndrome, or if aneurysms run in your family, ask your doctor to measure the diameter of your aorta -- that's a way of checking to see if an aneurysm is growing.

 The treatment of your aneurysm depends on how big it is.
 If it's less than 5 centimeters, or 2 inches, your doctor might try to treat it with medication first.
-He might prescribe drugs, such as beta blockers and calcium channel blockers to lower your blood pressure and relax your blood vessels.
+They might prescribe drugs, such as beta blockers and calcium channel blockers to lower your blood pressure and relax your blood vessels.
 These medications will lessen the chance that your aneurysm will rupture or burst.

 If your aneurysm continues to grow and if you have symptoms, like chest, back, or jaw pain, your doctor may decide to perform surgery on you to remove the bulge.